 As the founder of McLean Asset Management Corporation, it is very gratifying to see how much clients benefit from our advice.
 We have helped clients achieve financial security in retirement, and helped them transfer assets to loved ones in a tax-efficient way.
 And now we advise the children of many long time clients as they plan for their own future.
 One of my mentors told me, “When you throw bread on the water, it always comes back to you,” meaning, if you help clients in a selfless manner, they will take care of you.
 That has certainly been true for our firm.

 Greatest Personal Satisfaction

 I love fly fishing.
 Every June, we take our grandsons to Montana for a week of fly fishing—five years and counting so far.
 Watching them become proficient in this sport has brought me great satisfaction.
-Our youngest, now sixteen, said on his first trip, “Fly fishing is a lot harder than other kinds of fishing, but it is a lot more fun.”
+Our youngest said on his first trip, “Fly fishing is a lot harder than other kinds of fishing, but it is a lot more fun.”
 We practice catch and release, so there is no reward other than the gratification of honing one’s skill to a point where you are able to catch large, wily trout with very small flies.